 Faith was all I felt.

-Actually, truth be told, I felt so weird about it afterwards.
+Truth be told, I felt so weird about it afterward.
 However, I just prayed and told God to help that man use it however he needed it.

 I’ll never know what that man used the money for, but what I learned was that God uses His children to do great things for His kingdom.
 Even though we don’t see it right away, we just have to have faith that He will provide.